kennethreitz/simplemind/README.md

 - [**OpenAI's GPT**](https://openai.com/gpt)
 - [**xAI's Grok**](https://x.ai/)

-If you want to see Simplemind support, additional providers or models, please request a pull!
+If you want to see Simplemind support, additional providers or models, please send a pull request!

 ## Why SimpleMind?
 - **Intuitive**: Built with Pythonic simplicity and readability in mind.